-Throughout the year there will be a series of events from small workshops to larger conference style days where healthcare professionals, health and care researchers, NHS managers and policymakers can connect with the philosophers.
+Throughout the year there was a series of events from small workshops to larger conference style days where healthcare professionals, health and care researchers, NHS managers and policymakers can connect with the philosophers.
 They will explore through rational investigation the truths and principles underpinning the NHS culture and the way it works both at an individual level and at a corporate level.

 The first event, “Is there ever a right time to die?” took place on 18 January 2019, at the Friends Meeting House in Liverpool.
-To read the report from the event, please click here.

 Professor Dame Janet Beer, Vice Chancellor, University of Liverpool, says: “This unique and innovative Residency between the University’s Department of Philosophy and NHS leaders will create an opportunity to think deeply about some of the most important questions of our time: how and when should we be allowed to die, what does good health mean, and how should the NHS allocate scarce resources and manage competing demands on its services.
 Every one of us has a stake in these issues and we hope through this project to help to prepare the NHS for the future.”